 - (a) Subject matter or topic

-- (b) Age of the students(suitability)
+- (b) Age of the students

-- (c) Availability of the instructional materials/ possibility of improvisation
+- (c) Availability of the teaching aids

 - (d) Teacher's expertise

 - (e) Duration of lesson or timing and

 - (f) Location of the school

-- (g) Validity of the material (Sangoleye, 2011 and Iwuamadi, 2017)

-Every teacher of Moral/ Religious Education has to be familiar with the curriculum/syllabus/ scheme of work of the subject from where the topic to be taught will be taken.
-For instance, the instructional material to be used for teaching morality would not be appropriate for teaching leadership or effective prayer.
+The first thing for a teacher of Religious Education to do is to be familiar with the scheme of work from where the topic to be taught will be taken.

 Age is another factor to be considered while selecting an instructional material.
-In most cases, pupils in primary schools may not be able to handle certain learning materials which may be easily handled by secondary students.
-In the same vein, there could be some instructional materials which may be difficult for the secondary school students to handle because of their inexperience whereas such instructional materials may be easily handled by students in the tertiary institutions.
+In most cases, pupils in primary schools may not be able to handle certain aids which may be easily handled by secondary students.
+In the same vein, there could be some instructional aids which may be difficult for the secondary school students to handle because of their inexperience, whereas such instructional materials may be easily handled by students in the tertiary institutions.

-The teaching materials to be used by the teacher must be readily available or easy to improvise.
-A good teacher must not select instructional material which he will not be able to get or improvise.
-Though improvisation is allowed in the class of religions, it is however, better if concrete object is used for the students.

-The time allocated to a particular subject also determines which instructional material a teacher will choose.
-If time allocated to the subject is too small, it may not be advisable for the teachers to use teaching material that will require a longer period.
+The teaching aids to be used by the teacher must be readily available.
+A good teacher must not select a teaching aid which he will not be able to get.
+Though improvisation is allowed in the class of religions, it is, however, better if concrete objects are used for the students.
+The time allocated to a particular subject also determines which aid a teacher will choose.
+If time allocated to the subject is too small, it may not be advisable for the teachers to use teaching aids that will require a longer period.
 Location of the school is another important factor which determines the selection of instructional materials.
-The reason is that there are some teaching materials which require the use of electricity and where electricity is not available, it may be difficult to use such teaching materials.
+The reason is that there are some teaching aids which require the use of electricity, and where electricity is not available, it may be difficult to use such teaching aids.

-Validity of the instructional materials means the ability of the instructional material to enhance the accomplishment of the lesson objectives.